Rajat Tokas: Career

+Debut and breakthrough (2005–2012)

 Tokas started his television career with show Bongo as Ashu on DD national.
 He then did many shows including Lighthouse for children, Jadui Chirag, Tarang, and Ye Hawayan.
-In 2005, he came to Mumbai with his father & bagged the role of Tantya, who was Sai Baba's brother, in Sai Baba.
+In 2005, he came to Mumbai with his father and bagged the role of Tantya, who was Sai Baba's brother, in Sai Baba.

 In 2006, Tokas was selected by Sagar Arts to play his first lead role of young Prithviraj Chauhan in the series Dharti Ka Veer Yodha Prithviraj Chauhan for which he won best actor in ITA 2007.

 In 2008 he was again selected by Sagar Arts to play Veer in the NDTV imagine show Dharam Veer.

 In 2010-11, Ekta Kapoor of Balaji Telefilms chose Rajat to play the parallel lead in Tere Liye where he played the character of Robindo Ganguly.
 Later, he did episodic roles in Bandini and Fear Files: Darr Ki Sacchi Tasvirein.

+Jodha Akbar and other success (2013–2019)

-In 2013, he was once again selected by Kapoor to reprise the role of the Mughal Emperor Jalaluddin Mohammed Akbar in her historical drama, Jodha Akbar for which he went on to win BIG Star Most Entertaining Television Actor - Male, Star Guild Award for Best Actor in a Drama Series, Boroplus Gold Award for Best Actor in Lead Role (Critics), Indian Telly Award for Best Actor in a Lead Role.
+In 2013, Tokas starred in the role of Mughal Emperor Jalaluddin Mohammed Akbar in the historical drama show Jodha Akbar.
+It aired from 18 June 2013 to 7 August 2015 on Zee TV and was produced by Ekta Kapoor under Balaji Telefilms.
+The show was a critical and commercial success amassing regularly high TV viewership ratings.
+Critics have praised the series for its acting, scope, soundtrack and production values.
+Tokas went on to win several awards for his performance including BIG Star Most Entertaining Television Actor - Male, Star Guild Award for Best Actor in a Drama Series, Boroplus Gold Award for Best Actor in Lead Role (Critics), and Indian Telly Award for Best Actor in a Lead Role.

 In 2016, he played the negative role of Kabir (Icchadhari Nevla) in Naagin, a fantasy drama which was aired on Colors TV.
 Also in 2016 he was selected by Balaji Telefilms to play the lead role of Chandragupta Maurya in Star Plus show Chandra Nandini.
-He also played the role Vikrant on Naagin 3, again produced by Balaji Telefilms.
+He returned to reprise his role of Vikrant in 2019 in Naagin 3, again produced by Balaji Telefilms.